 Financial participation in Church life.
 Cumberland Presbyterians who are active in their congregations assume that commitment to God and the Church has financial implications.
 Almost all see giving as returning to God what has been entrusted to them.
-Some 80% maintain that an important

-Table C1.
-Receptivity to Giving More by Age, Gender, and State facet of local church involvement is "contributing financially" and back up what they say by giving to their churches regularly.
+Some 80% maintain that an important facet of local church involvement is "contributing financially" and back up what they say by giving to their churches regularly.
 Close to seven in ten tithe, including about 55% of active laity.
 Virtually all congregations contribute to denominational ministries through Our United Outreach and responses to special appeals.
-Beyond contributing because of their beliefs, Cumberland Presbyterians are motivated to give at the local church level primarily by awareness of financial ongoing needs, church expenses, believing the expenditures are worthwhile and credible, and - of course - their financial situations.
+Beyond contributing because of their beliefs.
+Cumberland Presbyterians are motivated to give at the local church level primarily by awareness of financial needs, ongoing church expenses, believing the expenditures are worthwhile and credible, and - of course - their financial situations.
 Most are extremely satisfied with how funds are being spent locally.

+Table C1.
+Receptivity to Giving More byAge, Gender, and State

 ALL Laity General Leaders Lay Ministers

 Age 18-34 87% 88

-- 3 35-54 79 88 74 80 85
+35-54 79 74 80 85

 55+ 62 53 65 70

 Gender Male 74 72 74 76

 Female 62 57 68 73

 Region West 73 69 76 78

-Gulf South 69 70 66 71
+• Gulf South 69 70 66 71

 Tennessee 69 58 73 80

 Kentucky 60 56 52 71

 Other 68 64 67 74

-^{}Sample sizes too small to permit stable percent aging.
+San nple sizes too sma all to perm it stable percent aging.